jolyon129/simple-distributed-web-application/README.md

 ## Run the server

-Put the project under the `$GOPATH/src`

-The project is built on Go 1.14 and uses `Go Module`.
+WARN: The project is built on Go 1.14 and uses `Go Module`.
 If your go version is lower than this, the `go mod vendor` may cause errors.

+Please put the project under the `$GOPATH/src` and cd into the project first.

 I use `Makefile` to organize commands.
 * `make run-web`:  Start the server(will call `go mod vendor` first to download 3rd party packages(Ginkgo and Crypto).
 The server starts at `http://localhost:9000`